mwielbut/thinky-loader/README.md

 2. Make sure `thinky` is in your `package.json`
 3. Update your thinky configuration with the example configuration above
 4. Add `orm.initialize(ormConfig)` to your `bootstrap.js` file.
 This loader will no longer load automatically on startup like a hook.
 This is really for the best...
-5. Update your model definition files.
+5. Update your model definition files to the new format
+6. Models and thinky are no longer available as global variabels.
+You'll need to add `let orm = require('thinky-loader');` to any file the requires orm access and reference your model instances directly via `orm.models.<NAME>`.